Stamp Duty & Registration Charges in Goa — 2026 Guide

 5. Receipt and index copy: You receive a registration receipt on the day.
 The certified copy (Index-II) is available within 7–15 working days and is your primary proof of registered ownership.

 The Ready Reckoner (RR) rate is the government's minimum valuation for stamp duty calculation.
-In most premium Goa markets, actual transaction prices are significantly higher than RR rates — but stamp duty is always calculated on the higher of the two values.
+In most premium Goa markets, actual transaction prices are significantly higher — but stamp duty is always calculated on the higher of the two values.

 Area Approx. RR Rate Market Rate Stamp Duty Basis